DWCarrot/RPGItems-reloaded-wiki/New-durability-system.md

 * some power will reduce durability according to power.consumption (or some power specified way)
 * armor be hit will reduce 1 durability

-Consumption an be negative, item will increase durability after use that power.
+Consumption can be negative, item will increase durability after use that power.

 Default value of power.consumption is 0 (1 for projectile-related power for compatibility), you can set it using `/rpgitem item set somepower number consumption value`